-- (A) The Controlling Body, MRP or MRO may investigate any incident which occurred during a Match using reasonable measures, including by interviewing any relevant person and taking witness statements, to assess whether a Reportable Offence has been committed. - (B) All Players, Officials and Clubs are to cooperate with an investigation under this Rule. - (C) On completion of any investigation under this Rule, the Controlling Body, MRP or MRO is then to determine: - (i) if it is satisfied a Reportable Offence has been committed and a Notice of Charge is to be issued in accordance with Rule 25.5; or - (ii) if the Reportable Offence is to be dismissed in accordance with Rule 25.3.4.
+- (A) The Controlling Body, MRP or MRO may investigate any incident reported under Rule 25.2 using reasonable measures to obtain further evidence, to assess whether a Reportable Offence has been committed. - (B) All Players, Officials and Clubs are to cooperate with an investigation under this Rule, including the provision of any footage taken of a Match as requested by the Controlling Body, MRP or MRO. - (C) Failure by a Person or Club to comply with Rule 25.3.3(B) will be considered to be a Policy Breach and dealt with in accordance with Rule 26. - (D) On completion of any investigation under this Rule, the Controlling Body, MRP or MRO is then to determine: - (i) if it is satisfied a Reportable Offence has been committed and a Notice of Charge is to be issued in accordance with Rule 25.5; or - (ii) if the Reportable Offence is to be dismissed in accordance with Rule 25.3.4.